Ethical and Legal Standards for Primary Human Cells

 Lifeline® is committed to the highest ethical and legal standards.
 Since its inception, Lifeline® has complied with the following standards for obtaining human tissue:

-• “Informed Consent” – Lifeline® uses tissues for cell isolation only from individuals which are fully informed, consented donors Donor documentation is securely maintained to assure donor privacy following the Health Insurance Portability and Accountability Act (HIPAA) of 1996 (please see item 5 below).
+3. “Informed Consent” – Lifeline® ensures that the organ procurement organizations (OPOs) from which we acquire tissue donations obtain informed consent for commercial and research use of the donation.
+Some tissue/organ donations are obtained from OPOs that are governed by the Uniform Anatomical Gift Act (UAGA).
+Others have IRB approval for their donation and collection process.
+Donor documentation is securely maintained to assure donor privacy following the Health Insurance Portability and Accountability Act (HIPAA) of 1996 (please see item 5 below).

-• The Declaration of Helsinki as developed by the World Medical Association stating ethical principles that provide guidance to physicians and other participants in medical research involving human subjects.
-Lifeline® only works through tissue acquisition networks, physicians and organ procurement organizations that are compliant with these standards.
+4. The Declaration of Helsinki as developed by the World Medical Association, stating ethical principles that provide guidance to physicians and other participants in medical research involving human subjects.
+Lifeline only works through tissue acquisition networks, physicians and organ procurement organizations that are compliant with these standards.

-• The Human Tissue Act as published on November 15th, 2004 by the government of the United Kingdom.
+5. The Human Tissue Act as published on November 15th, 2004 by the government of the United Kingdom.
 This act aims to make consent a fundamental principle underpinning the use and storage of human tissue.
-Lifeline® or its tissue acquisition agents require informed consent documentation consistent with these principles.
+Lifeline or its tissue acquisition agents require informed consent documentation consistent with these principles.

-• The Health Insurance Portability and Accountability Act (HIPAA) of 1996 (P.L.104-191).
-Title II of HIPAA, known as the Administrative Simplification (AS) provisions, requires the establishment of national standards for electronic health care transactions and national identifiers for providers, health insurance plans, and employers.
+8. The Health Insurance Portability and Accountability Act (HIPAA) of 1996 (P.L.
+104-191).
+Title 11 of the HIPPA, known as the Administrative Simplifications (AS) provisions, requires the establishment of national standards for electronic health care transactions and national identifiers for providers, health insurance plans, and employers.
 The AS provisions also address the security and privacy of health data.
-Lifeline® is fully HIPPA compliant and uses a documented de-identification system.
+Lifeline is fully HIPPA compliant and uses a documented de-identification system.

 If you have any questions, please contact technical support.